 C The costs include payment of the Clinical Director and Administrator.
 And payment to clinical assesors, senior therapists or counsellors who initially meet with clients to ensure that the service is appropriate for them.
 In addition, we pay mentors who run monthly mentor groups for practitioners to provide support and advice and for the CORE evaluation system.

-You can donate using Paypal or by clicking on the below link 'make a gift aid donation'.
+or by clicking on the below link 'make a gift aid donation'.

 Make a single, monthly or annual donation and boost your donation by 25p of Gift Aid for every £1 you donate by clicking here